ahmadehz/feign-composite-request/README.md

 If your project already customizes Feign contract behavior, this library will conflict.

-### 2. Incompatible with Custom InvocationHandlerFactory
+### 2. Incompatible with Custom Feign InvocationHandlerFactory

 This library provides its own InvocationHandlerFactory.